Topic covered

 Strings are used to record the text information such as name.
 In Python, Strings act as Sequence which means Python tracks every element in the String as a sequence.
 This is one of the important features of the Python language.

-Note: In most of other languges like C, C++,Java, a single character with in single quotes is treated as char data type value.
+Note: In most other languages like C, C++,Java, a single character with in single quotes is treated as char data type value.
 But in Python we are not having char data type.
 Hence it is treated as String only.

 ch='a'